 The digital marketing world is constantly evolving.

-Because of all the different routes you can take your content, deciding which format to go with is never an easy decision.
-Right now, blogs, podcasts, infographics, white papers, ebooks, videos, quizzes, and even virtual reality content can all be seen as as types of formats and there are still many, many more options.
+Because of all the different routes, you can take your content, deciding which format to go with is never an easy decision.
+Right now, blogs, podcasts, infographics, white papers, ebooks, videos, quizzes, and even virtual reality content can all be seen as types of formats, and there are still many, many more options.

 However, if you do some research on your competitors and consider the resources you have available, the context of the topics, and who it’s aimed at, you can land on a format that fits perfectly.